 Next, you need to install WooCommerce Product Table and WooCommerce Products Filter.
 It doesn't matter what order you install these plugins, but let's assume you're installing Product Table first:

 - Get WooCommerce Product Table and install and activate the plugin using the instructions in your confirmation email.

-This includes activating your license key, which is needed for the plugin to work.
+Step 2.
 Set up WOOF WooCommerce Products Filter

 - Use the documentation to configure the plugin settings as needed.